S-U-23/ClientServerCourseWork/README.md

- 1. Clone the Project (saved to Desktop for easy access)
+ 1. Clone the Project (saved to Desktop for easy access through terminal)

 ```bash
 cd ~/Desktop